-Here are my top 10 things to do and see when in Roma, along with a few handy tips that I picked up whilst living in this glorious city as a local.
+Here are our top 10 things to do and see when in Rome, along with a few handy tips that I picked up whilst living in this glorious city as a local.

 1. The Roman Forum & Palatine Hill